 Iron is a mineral.
 Your body uses iron to make hemoglobin, a protein that helps carry oxygen from your lungs to the rest of your body.
 You need twice as much iron during pregnancy than you did before pregnancy.
-When you’re pregnant, your body needs this iron to make more blood so it can carry oxygen to your baby.
+Your body needs this iron to make more blood so it can carry oxygen to your baby.
 Your baby needs iron to make his own blood.

 - Lean meat, poultry and seafood

 - Cereal, bread and pasta that has iron added to it (check the package label)